mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 On planetary surfaces, teleportation is restricted to jumps of no more than Very Distant ranges.
 Jumps beyond visual range involve disorientation for a period of 2D – Effect of Teleportation check x 10 seconds.

 This restriction results from the law of conservation of momentum; on a rotating planet, two locations will have different rotational speeds and directions.
-A jump from a point on the Earth’s equator to its antipode would result in a total velocity difference between the Traveller and their surroundings of over 3,300 kilometres per hour.
+A jump from a point on the Earth’s equator to its antipode would result in a total velocity difference between the Traveller and their surroundings of over 3,300 kilometers per hour.

 Changes in altitude (actually all movement to locations of differing gravitational potential) will result in potential energy changes, manifesting themselves as alterations in body temperature.
-A jump of one kilometre straight down will result in an internal temperature increase of 2.5oC; this is sufficient to cause extreme fever, brain damage and even death.
+A jump of one kilometer straight down will result in an internal temperature increase of 2.5oC; this is sufficient to cause extreme fever, brain damage and even death.
 A jump upwards will cool the body by the same amount, with equally serious results.
-To be safe, a jump may not involve an elevation change of more than 400 metres and multiple jumps should not involve a cumulative elevation change or more than 600 metres in one hour.
+To be safe, a jump may not involve an elevation change of more than 400 meters and multiple jumps should not involve a cumulative elevation change or more than 600 meters in one hour.
 These problems may be circumvented somewhat through the use of technological devices such as energy compensators, heated suits and other means.
 Travellers may feel driven to invent such materials, commission their invention or seek them out from those who already have them.

 PSIONIC TECHNOLOGY The ban on psionics within the Imperium means that most of these technologies are illegal in the Charted Space universe.
 The exceptions are anti-psionic devices like the psionic shield.